joesb/figuration.al/content/prefiguration/prefiguration-and-narrative-competence.md

 ---
 title: Prefiguration and Narrative Competence
 excerpt: "Paul Ricoeur’s mimetic narratology sees three moments in narratives.
-Mimesis1, prefiguration, is the first moment, all about our pre-existing experience and our expectations."
+Mimesis 1, prefiguration, is the first moment, all about our pre-existing experience and our expectations."
 layout: page.njk
 promoted: true
 order: 40